openshift/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 ## Motivation

-With the new feature of [RAID configuration](https://github.com/metal3-io/baremetal-operator/pull/292) and the upcoming feature of [BIOS configuration](https://github.com/metal3-io/baremetal-operator/pull/302), openshift already has or will have the ability to configure RAID and BIOS for baremetal.
+With the new features of [RAID configuration](https://github.com/metal3-io/baremetal-operator/pull/292) and [BIOS configuration](https://github.com/metal3-io/baremetal-operator/pull/302), openshift already has the ability to configure RAID and BIOS for baremetal.

 However, these features only work with a running cluster, users cannot configure desired RAID and BIOS during IPI deployments.